zafrem/entiscope/README.md

 Installing a language pack pulls in this core as a dependency, so you normally never `pip install entiscope` directly.

+## Why entiscope?

+Compared to traditional NER systems from 3-4 years ago, `entiscope` delivers significantly higher precision and robustness by employing several modern architectural advancements:

+1. **BIOES Tagging:** Unlike the traditional BIO scheme, we use the BIOES (Begin, Inside, Outside, End, Single) scheme.
+This allows the model to explicitly learn span boundaries and single-token entities, which is critical for CJK languages where particles often follow PII entities without spaces.
+2. **Constrained Viterbi Decoding:** Instead of making independent per-token decisions, we use a Viterbi decoder with learned transition biases.
+This ensures that the output sequence is always grammatically valid (e.g., an "Inside" tag can never follow an "Outside" tag), preventing fragmented or "broken" masking results.
+3. **Domain-Adaptive MLM:** Before fine-tuning on PII extraction, we perform additional Masked Language Modeling (MLM) on a large-scale synthetic PII corpus.
+This "domain adaptation" phase allows the model to internalize the structural characteristics of PII (like API keys, ID numbers, and complex addresses) that are rarely seen in general-purpose datasets like Wikipedia.
+4. **LLM-Augmented Synthesis:** We leverage LLMs and Faker to generate hundreds of thousands of high-fidelity synthetic PII sentences across various registers (formal, conversational, etc.).
+This massive increase in training variety ensures the model remains robust against novel contexts and diverse writing styles.

 ## One command, any combination of languages

 The `entiscope` command lives **only** here in the core, so co-installed language